nicholasnloehrke/4940_research/notes/notes.md

 - how are inputs organized? padded?
 LSTM?

+"We distribute pre-trained word vectors for 157 languages, trained on Common Crawl and Wikipedia using fastText.
+These models were trained using CBOW with position-weights, in dimension 300, with character n-grams of length 5, a window of size 5 and 10 negatives.
+We also distribute three new word analogy datasets, for French, Hindi and Polish."

+subword of 'refrigerator':

 (['refrigerator', '<ref', 'refr', 'efri', 'frig', 'rige', 'iger', 'gera', 'erat', 'rato', 'ator', 'tor>'], array([   6315, 3998276, 3822544, 3278539, 2069117, 3246884, 3006258,
        3159920, 2716211, 3195125, 3616757, 3672916]))